huahaiy/talks/conj2018/PITCHME.md

 ---

-### AI is Back with Rise of Deep Learning (DL)
+### AI is Back

 - Watson Jeopardy
 - AlphaGo beats human
-- Many AI assistants on phone, in home
+- Many AI assistants on phone and in home
 - Many commercial products in enterprises
-- AI = DL for many

 ---

+### Rise of Deep Learning (DL)

+- Neural network with many layers
+- Recently hugely successful
+- For many: AI = DL

+---

 ### DL Solves Perception Problem

-Perception
-: Perception (from the Latin __perceptio_) is the organization, identification, and interpretation of sensory information in order to represent and understand the presented information, or the environment
+@quote[Perception is the organization, identification, and interpretation of sensory information in order to represent and understand the presented information, or the environment.]

-+++
+- Map raw data into
+  - known labels (classification)
+  - desirable values (regression)
+  - fixed length vectors (embedding)

+---

-### Perception is not yet Intelligence, but its Beginning
+### Perception is not yet Intelligence

 ![Cognitive Psychology](asset/img/cognitive-psychology.jpg)

-+++
+- Perception is just a beginning component

+---

+### Perception may Feel like Intelligence

-### Surprising Number of Cognitive Problems Can be Solved as Perception Problems
+- Surprising Number of Cognitive Problems Can be Solved as Perception Problems

 ![Bobby Fischer](asset/img/BobbyFischer.jpg)

-+++
+---

-### Data Driven Alone is Insufficient for Solving Perception
+### Perception cannot be Solved with Data Alone

 - Bottom-up: data driven, sub-symbolic
 - Top-down: goal driven, symbolic